Getting Started

 Getting started in your pregnancy

-mother-and-childCongratulations on your pregnancy and welcome to Exceptional Care for Women.
+Congratulations on your pregnancy and welcome to Exceptional Care for Women.
 We are pleased and honored you have chosen our group to care for you during this exciting time.
 Your first visit tends to be the longest of your prenatal visits, as a comprehensive review of your health history and physical exam are performed.
 In an effort to provide you with the best care for your pregnancy, we have compiled a questionnaire that will allow us to collect the health history necessary to identify risks for you and your baby.
-Having the health history forms (provided below) completed prior to your appointment time will help ensure that your visit goes smoothly.
-Again, please complete these forms prior to your visit.
-They can be faxed to the office at 719-884-9963 or dropped off at the front desk Monday through Friday between 8am and 5pm.
+Having your health history forms completed prior to your appointment time will help ensure that your visit goes smoothly.
+A “New OB” packet should have been provided when you made your first appointment with our office.
+If that is not the case, please contact us to assure we’ve completed all necessary intake forms before your visit.

 At the conclusion of your first prenatal visit, your prenatal labs will be drawn.
 Our receptionist will then schedule you for a return OB visit as well as a genetic screening study, if you choose this optional testing.